anufrievroman/waypaper/README.md

 #### On Fedora

 Waypaper is available in an external repository owned by Solopasha.
-You can add this repository as `sudo dnf copr enable solopasha/hyprland` and install as `sudo dnf install wayapaper`.
+You can add this repository as `sudo dnf copr enable solopasha/hyprland` and install as `sudo dnf install waypaper`.

 ### Dependencies